As the British and Italians spread their influence

 check out our Djibouti history and independence pages, but

-in the meantime check the video compilation below of pictures
+in the meantime check out this video compilation of pictures

 and images of old colonial Djibouti from between the world wars